mlcommons/ck/README.md

 improve predictive models and features (knowledge), and effectively compact "big data".

-For example, our colleagues have successfully used CK to accelerate computer systems' research, solve issues known for 15 years, and practically enable customizable, extensible and multi-objective software/hardware optimization, run-time adaptation and co-design as a CK experimental workflow.
-The community now gradually exposes various tuning choices (algorithm and OpenCL/CUDA/MPI parameters, compiler flags, polyhedral transformations, CPU/GPU frequency, etc) and objectives (execution time, code size, compilation time, energy, processors size, accuracy, reliability) .
+For example, our colleagues successfully use CK to accelerate computer systems' research and tackle issues known and unsolved for more than 15 years.
+They started practically enabling customizable, extensible and multi-objective software/hardware optimization, run-time adaptation and co-design as a CK experimental workflow shared via GitHub.
+The community can now gradually expose various tuning choices (algorithm and OpenCL/CUDA/MPI parameters, compiler flags, polyhedral transformations, CPU/GPU frequency, etc) and objectives (execution time, code size, compilation time, energy, processors size, accuracy, reliability) .
 The community can also reuse shared autotuning and machine learning plugins to speed up exploration of large and non-linear optimization spaces and even enable run-time adaptation (self-tuning computer systems).

 Our colleagues have managed to speed up their real-world applications across latest platforms